cesmii/API/RFC for Contextualized Manufacturing Information API.md

 Implementations MUST support a default JSON serialization for all responses.

 Implementations MAY support a Binary serialization for all responses, where the format of such response will be determined in a future RFC.

-Implementations MAY support a HTML serialization for all responses, that proposes an embed-able UI for the response data (for example, HTMX).
-Such pre-rendered responses MAY include Hyperlinks to follow-up queries in the same format, facilitating progressive UI expansion.

 #### 3.1.2 Request Headers